-That new-airport-smell is coming soon for Delta flyers at LaGuardia.
+That new-airport-smell is here for Delta flyers at LaGuardia.
 The $8 billion total reconstruction of the New York City airport that everyone loves to hate (for good reason) has been well underway for a few years.
 All of LGA is being redone from the ground up led by a consortium called LaGuardia Gateway Partners as well as by Delta directly.

 Delta unveiled photo renderings and some details of the new terminal and how it will coexist with the rest of its older terminal until construction is completed in a couple of years.
+(This post will be updated once we get non-rendered photos.)

 Delta’s New LaGuardia Terminal